Is Midlife Monogamy a Thing of the Past?

 So we ran it.

 And the readers showed up.
-The women already living non-monogamous lives.
-The quietly curious.
-The cautious.
+The women already living non-monogamous lives, the quietly curious, and the cautious.
 The “I would never, but I need to understand why other women do” crowd.
 The ones reading with one eyebrow raised and both eyes locked.

-It just cuts through the bullsh*t and says: Here’s what happens when women start treating their desire, their boundaries, and their relationships as theirs to define—not the church’s, not the group chat’s, not the algorithm’s.
+It just cuts through the bullsh*t and says: here’s what happens when women start treating their desire, their boundaries, and their relationships as theirs to define—not the church’s, not the group chat’s, not culture’s.
+Not your mother’s.

 If monogamy is your choice, you can handle reading about what else exists.

-If it isn’t, you deserve better than whispers and worst-case scenarios.
+If it isn’t, you deserve better than whispers and someone else’s panic.